IN THIS ISSUE

 Hearing what our students found at Manchester is just the beginning.
 We’re extending that question to you and hope you feel as comfortable filling in the blank as our students did.
 Since your son or daughter has been a student at MC, what have you found?
 What was it like when you stepped on campus for the first time?
 Or came back for a visit?
 What made you feel this was a good place for your son or daughter to be?
 Who has been most influential on your student’s success?

 We’re anxious to hear your stories!
 Please fill in the blank: “At Manchester, I found … “

 Just a reminder that the FAFSA deadline is quickly approaching.
 March 10 is an important date—especially for Indiana residents!
 The FAFSA must be received by the processing center by March 10, 2007, to be considered for state grant eligibility.
 Even non-residents should file in March so there are no delays in getting financial aid information.

 Doing the FAFSA can overwhelm some families, but it’s not that bad.
 Those comfortable with technology can complete the form online (www.fafsa.ed.gov).
 Those who like paper can complete the paper version.
-If you need help, you can call the Office of Financial Aid at 260-982-5066 or e-mail us at email@example.com.
+If you need help, you can call the Office of Financial Aid at 260-982-5066 or email us at firstname.lastname@example.org.
 We’ll be happy to assist!

 It's time once again for Manchester College’s annual Little Siblings weekend!
 This year's special weekend has been scheduled for Friday and Saturday, March 9 and 10.